doraven/learn/Vue/Vue.md

           Something bad happened.
         </alert-box>

-- `v-bind:is="componentName"` to switch different components
+- `v-bind:is="componentName"` is used to switch different components

 # Vue suggested pack: